Personal Savings Account from American Express Bank, FSB

 As used in this document, the words “we,” “our,” and “us” mean American Express Bank, FSB.
 The words “you” and “your” mean the account holder(s) and anyone else with the authority to deposit, withdraw or exercise control over the funds in the account.
 The word “account(s)” refers to your deposit account(s) with us, including any High-Yield Savings account and Certificate of Deposit account (CD).
 The headings in this document are for convenience or reference only and will not govern the interpretation of the provisions.
 Unless it would be inconsistent to do so, words and phrases used in this document should be construed so the singular includes the plural and the plural includes the singular.

 Identifying You.
 To help the United States Government fight terrorism and money laundering, federal law requires us to obtain, verify, and record information that identifies each person that opens an account.
 What this means for you: when you open an account, we will ask you for your name, street address, and date of birth.
-To open an account with us, you must be at least 18 years old, a U.S. citizen or a resident alien with a valid Social Security number (SSN) or other taxpayer identification number (TIN) and have a residential address in the United States.
+To open an account with us, you must be at least 18 years old, a U.S. citizen or a resident alien with a valid Social Security number (SSN) or other taxpayer identification number (TIN) and have a residential address in the United States (or, if we permit, in a U.S. territory or U.S. possession where we offer the account).
 We may also ask to see your driver’s license or other identifying documents that will allow us to identify you.
 We appreciate your cooperation.